funkonaut/funkonaut.github.io/pages/about.md

 ### Mathematical Pre-Reqs Helpful for OpenSCAD
 - knowledge of basic algebra and geometry
-  - basic grid system (X Y Cartesian Coordinate system)
+  - basic grid system (X Y Z Cartesian Coordinate system)
   - names and conceptualization of different shapes in 2D and 3D
   - basic measurement skills and concept of scale and proportion
   - basic arithmetic and computation